Bardolph-Automation-Inc/bardolph/docs/language.rst

 Matrix (Candle and Tube) Bulbs
 ==============================

-This section covers the use of Bardolph to control LIFX "Candle" and "Tube" lights.
+This section covers LIFX "Candle" and "Tube" lights also called "matrix" lights.
 Note that it applies only to lights that are "Polychrome" and capable of changing color.
 Scripts for "White to Warm" lights are basically the same as those for any other bulb model.